MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * The experimental refactoring features Change Signature and Extract Function are now available by default.

-* We've enabled the new experimental feature for C++ projects 'Faster project load'.
+* The experimental feature for C++ projects 'Faster project load'.
 The next time you open a C++ project it will load faster, and the time after that it will load really fast!

 Some of these features are common to other languages, and some are specific to C++.
 For more information about these new features, see [Announcing Visual Studio “15”](https://blogs.msdn.microsoft.com/visualstudio/2016/10/05/announcing-visual-studio-15-preview-5/).

 ### Support for non-MSBuild projects with Open Folder
 Visual Studio 2017 introduces the “Open Folder” feature, which enables you to code, build and debug in a folder containing source code without the need to create any solutions or projects.
 This makes it a lot simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
 With “Open Folder” you get access to the powerful code understanding, editing, building and debugging capabilities that Visual Studio already provides for MSBuild projects.
-For more information, see [Bring your C++ codebase to Visual Studio with “Open Folder”](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/bring-your-c-codebase-to-visual-studio-with-open-folder/).
+For more information, see [Open Folder projects in Visual C++](ide/non-msbuild-projects.md).

 * Improvements to the Open Folder experience.
 You can customize the experience through these json files:
   -	CppProperties.json to customize the IntelliSense and browsing experience.
   -	Tasks.json to customize the build steps.
   -	Launch.json to customize the debugging experience.

+**Visual Studio 2017 version 15.3**: Improved support for alternative compilers and build environments such as MinGW and Cygwin.
+For more information, see [Using MinGW and Cygwin with Visual C++ and Open Folder](https://blogs.msdn.microsoft.com/vcblog/2017/07/19/using-mingw-and-cygwin-with-visual-cpp-and-open-folder/).

 ### CMake support via Open Folder
 Visual Studio 2017 introduces support for using CMake projects without converting to MSBuild project files (.vcxproj).
-For more information, see [CMake support in Visual Studio](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/) and [CMake support in Visual Studio 2017 - what’s new in the RC.2 update](https://blogs.msdn.microsoft.com/vcblog/2016/12/20/cmake-support-in-visual-studio-2017-whats-new-in-the-rc-update/).
+For more information, see [CMake projects in Visual C++](ide/cmake-tools-for-visual-cpp.md).
 Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

 * C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
 Along with this, we've added a new dropdown to allow users to easily switch between configurations provided by CMake and CppProperties.json files.